The Council engages in a number of educational activities to encourage discussion of bioethics issues among young people.

 Resources for teaching

 The Council produces bioethics resources on subjects that are covered in its reports.
-Currently there are six sets of resources available:
+Currently there are resources available on the following six topics:

 Established in 2003, the Council's Education Advisory Group meets regularly to develop initiatives that enable the Council's reports to reach a wider audience.